-In a VC-exclusive blog, American violin pedagogue Ann Setzer shares her insight on the importance of understanding a composer's historical context – and its application to one’s interpretation.
+Violin pedagogue Ann Setzer shares her insight on the importance of understanding a composer's historical context

 Another thing that matters is the musical context of the composer.
 What do those dance titles really mean in works from the Baroque, Classical and Romantic eras?
 Knowing how a French Courante is different than an Italian Corrente can certainly change our interpretation.
 Articulation, bowing style and even phrase emphasis vary drastically in works from different eras and nationalities.
 In addition to learning about the historical and personal background of the composer, learning about historical performance practices of performers of the period gives us another layer of knowledge to differentiate and deepen our interpretation.